MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 A sorted range is a precondition of using `lower_bound` and where the ordering is the same as specified by with binary predicate.

-The range is not modified by the algorithm `lower_bound`.
+The range isn't modified by the algorithm `lower_bound`.

-The value types of the forward iterators need be less-than comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
+The value types of the forward iterators must be less-than comparable to be ordered, so that, given two elements, it may be determined either that they're equivalent (in the sense that neither is less than the other) or that one is less than the other.
 This results in an ordering between the nonequivalent elements

 The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last - first`).